tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/shiny-modules.md

 ---
 title: "Shiny Fundamentals: Introduction to Shiny Modules"
-description: "Learn to structure Shiny apps using Modules. in this article learn to  understand the creation and utilization of modules, and discover the advantages they bring to app organization and reusability."
+description: "In this article you will learn to understand the creation and utilization of modules within R Shiny.
+The article discusses the advantages of modules in the apps organization and reusability."
 keywords: "R, Shiny, Modules, RStudio, Web Apps, Programming, User Interface, Server Functionality"
 date: YYYY-MM-DD
 weight: 4